For parents who have never breastfed before, breastfeeding pain is a big concern. We’ve got the lowdown on what you can expect with your letdown.

 Swollen, painful lymph nodes

-Nipple blanching can be surprising, but it’s nothing to worry about on its own.
-However, keep an eye on your baby’s latch—nipple blanching is more common when a baby doesn’t have enough areola in their mouth.
-(I.e., nipple feeding, not breastfeeding!)
+Nipple blanching can be surprising, and is a sign to keep an eye on your baby’s latch—nipple blanching is more common when a baby doesn’t have enough areola in their mouth (i.e., nipple feeding, not breastfeeding!).

 Nipple blanching…or vasospasm?

-What about when nipple blanching hurts?
-Like, really, really, really hurts.
+What about when the latch is great but nipple blanching still hurts?
+Like, really, really, really hurts?
 You might be experiencing vasospasm.
-Also known as Reynaud’s Syndrome, vasospasms last for longer than nipple blanching and don’t go away when you’ve fixed latch issues.
+Also known as Raynaud’s Syndrome, vasospasms last for longer than latch-related nipple blanching and don’t go away when you’ve fixed latch issues.
+The pain also might be inconsistent or come and go.

-Vasospasms can be caused by exposure to cold air, i.e., when your baby unlatches.
-To address them, you can gently massage your nipple to stimulate blood flow and apply a warm pack to your breast right after each feeding.
-If it’s an ongoing problem, consider taking a calcium channel blocker like Nifedipine.
+Vasospasm is more common in people with certain autoimmune conditions, and can be triggered by stimulants such as caffeine and exposure to cold air, i.e., when your baby unlatches.
+To address it, dry your nipples and immediately apply a dry warm compress to your breast right after each feeding.
+If it’s an ongoing problem, talk to your doctor about medication options that can help.

 Thrush is a painful yeast infection that affects both you and your baby.
-Thrush attacks your breasts, nipples, your baby’s mouth, and bottom area—any place that is warm and moist.
-What’s worse, thrush is highly contagious, meaning it quickly spreads from the parent to baby and even to other household members if you’re not careful.
+Yeast is a natural part of the human microbiome, but can overgrow on the breasts, nipples, mouth, vagina, and bottom area—any place that is warm and moist.
+What’s worse, thrush spreads rapidly when the yeast is given the right conditions to grow, meaning it can transfer from parent to child and even to other household members if you’re not careful.

 Persistent nipple pain, often burning or itchy